 The health care provider will examine the child.

 Sometimes the elbow will slip back into place on its own.
-Even then, it is best for the child to see a health care provider.
+Even then, it is best for the child to see a provider.

 DO NOT try to straighten the arm or change its position.
 Apply an ice pack to the elbow.
 Keep the areas above and below the injured elbow (including the shoulder and wrist) from moving, if possible.

-Take the child to the doctor's office or emergency room.
+Take the child to your provider's office or an emergency room.

-The doctor will fix the dislocation by gently flexing the elbow and rotating the forearm so that the palm is facing upward.
+Your provider will fix the dislocation by gently flexing the elbow and rotating the forearm so that the palm faces upward.
 DO NOT try to do this yourself because you may harm the child.

-When nursemaid's elbow returns several times, your health care provider may teach you how to correct the problem yourself.
-See your health care provider for help.
+When nursemaid's elbow returns several times, your provider may teach you how to correct the problem yourself.

 If nursemaid's elbow is not treated, the child may be permanently unable to fully move the elbow.
 With treatment, there is usually no permanent damage.